cliffwu9821/info550/README.md

 I am adding a newline to the first commit section of the README.rmd

 # I love to play soccer and Tom Brady is a perk

+add another commit

+KD is the softest player on the planet Earth.